hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/450_narada-bhakti-sutras.md

 CHAPTER II

 1\.
-Bhakti is greater than Karma, greater than Jnâna, greater than Yoga (Râja-Yoga), because Bhakti itself is its result, because Bhakti is both the means and the end (fruit).
+Bhakti is greater than Karma, greater than Jnāna, greater than Yoga (Rāja-Yoga), because Bhakti itself is its result, because Bhakti is both the means and the end (fruit).

 2\.
 As a man cannot satisfy his hunger by simple knowledge or sight of